Home » The Class » Removed Child Family Class » Supporting documents

 • Valid government-issued ID for you, the Personal Representative (not required for a Public Guardian or the Trustee or Administrator for Property)

-• If applicable: Evidence of Caregiving Parent or Caregiving Grandparent’s relationship to the associated Removed Children[2] listed in the Claim Form only if they are not First Nations[1] or do not have a biological relationship to the Child.
+• If applicable: Evidence of the Caregiving Parent or Caregiving Grandparent’s relationship to the associated Removed Children listed in the Claim Form only if the Caregiving Parents or Caregiving Grandparents are not First Nations or do not have a biological relationship to the Removed Children.
 This evidence may include one or more of the following:

 • Marriage documents or evidence of common-law relationship (First Nations Stepparent only)